cagross/react-specials/README.md

 Here is a list of features/fixes I would like to implement soon:

+- Add authentication to Browse Component, allowing a user to create an account and login to app.
+See [here](https://github.com/cagross/react-specials/issues/9).
 - Increase the number of stores searched by the app.
 - Browse Component: Make fully responsive.
 - Fix price displays bugs in emails sent in Notify Component.
+See [here](https://github.com/cagross/react-specials/issues/12).

 ## ✍️ Authors <a name = "authors"></a>